laizezhong/PakePlus/docs/guide/token.md

    Simply check the following three permissions: <font color="red">repo, workflow, and user</font>.
    ![](../static/imgs/token11.png)
    ![](../static/imgs/token12.webp)
-   Then copy the generated token into PakePlus:
+   Then copy the generated token into PackPlus:
    ![](../static/imgs/token12.png)

 8. **<font color="red">(Skip this step if you already obtained a token in Step 7.
 Proceed to Step 9.)</font>**